PricelessToolkit/SOILSENS-V5W/README.md

 ## 2. Calibrating the Soil Moisture Sensor

 Accurate soil moisture readings require proper calibration.
 Follow these steps:

-   - Put the sensor in dry soil.
+1. Insert the sensor into the flowerpot, ensuring the soil is as dry as your plant can tolerate.
-   - Press and hold the calibration button. `Avoid moving the sensor to keep it tightly embedded in the soil.`
+2. Press and hold the calibration button. **Avoid moving the sensor to keep it securely embedded in the soil.**
-   - While holding the calibration button, briefly press the trigger button.
+3. While holding the calibration button, briefly press the trigger button.
-   - Continue holding the calibration button for less than 2 seconds and release it.
+4. Continue holding the calibration button for less than 2 seconds, then release it.
-   - The blue LED will blink twice, indicating the start of `dry soil` calibration.
+5. The blue LED will blink twice, indicating the start of the "dry soil" calibration.
-   - The device will complete the calibration, indicated by three blinks.
+6. The device will complete the minimum moisture level calibration, indicated by three blinks.
-   - Place the sensor in fully wet soil, you have 10 seconds to do so.
+7. You now have 60 seconds to water your plant to its maximum acceptable moisture level.
+   - I recommend watering the entire soil surface for no more than 20 seconds, allowing it to soak in for 40 seconds.
-   - The blue LED will blink twice, indicating the start of `wet soil` calibration.
+8. After 60 seconds, the blue LED will blink twice, signaling the start of the "wet soil" (100%) calibration.
-   - The device will complete the `wet soil` calibration, indicated by three blinks.
+9. The device will complete the "wet soil" calibration, indicated by three blinks.

+> [!NOTE]
+> To ensure accurate readings, avoid touching or moving the sensor after calibration to prevent loosening in the soil.
+If, over time, sediment accumulates in the soil, the Moisture MIN and MAX values may change.

 > [!IMPORTANT]